What are mortgage interest rates?

 Firstly, a rise in the Bank of England rate will only affect you if you have a variable or tracker mortgage.

-If you already have a mortgage, there are other options.
-You could consider overpaying while the lower interest rate lasts, so you have less to pay off after the rate goes up.
+If you know interest rates are heading higher and you already have a mortgage, you could consider overpaying while the lower interest rate lasts, so you have less to pay off after the rate goes up.
 Most lenders allow you to overpay by a certain amount (typically 10% of your balance) each year without charge.
-If you exceed the limit you may get stung with an early repayment charge.
+If you exceed the limit, you may get stung with an early repayment charge.
 Alternatively, you could try and lock in a good deal by remortgaging to a fixed rate – although if a rate rise is imminent, lenders will take this into account when making an offer.
 Just remember, you may be charged an early repayment fee if you remortgage during your fixed term.
+Calculate how much you could save with our overpayment calculator:

 How can you get a good interest rate on a mortgage?